TaliaferroLab/OINC-seq/README.md

 PIGPEN performs this SNP calling on control samples (`--controlsamples`) in which the intended oxidation did not occur.
 PIGPEN will use the union of all SNPs found in these files for masking.
 Whether or not to call SNPs at all (you probably should) is controlled by `--useSNPs`.

+##GFFtype

+PIGPEN uses genome annotations to relate transcripts and genes.
+There are peculiarities to these annotations based on where they came from.
+Generally, PIGPEN prefers annotation files from either [GENCODE](www.gencodegenes.org) or [Ensembl](https://www.ensembl.org/index.html).
+Tell PIGPEN where your annotation came from using the --gfftype flag.

 ## Quantifying conversions

 PIGPEN then identifies conversions in reads.
 This can be done using multiple processors (`--nproc`).
 In order to minimize the effect of sequencing error, PIGPEN only considers positions for which the sequencing quality was at least 30.
 There are two important flags to consider here.